-Dry eye is a chronic medical condition that develops when the eye’s tear film no longer lubricates and protects the outer surface of the eye.
-This can be the result of an increase in tear evaporation or diminished tear production.
+Dry eye is a chronic medical condition very common in our desert climate.
+It develops when the eye’s tear film no longer lubricates and protects the outer surface of the eye.
+There are many different causes and not all are treated the same.

 Dry eye can be caused by a variety of circumstances: